carineang/tp/docs/UserGuide.md

 Note | Add and view notes of client contacts to keep track of important information about them.
 Pin/Unpin | Pin and unpin client contacts to easily track important client information.
 Sort | Sort clients by key attributes to easily find certain clients.
-Find | Filters clients by various fields along with how similar they are to the quern commands.
+Find | Filters clients by various fields along with how similar they are to the query commands.
 Undo/Redo | Undo and redo commands to easily correct mistaken commands.
 Command History | View and reaccess previously typed commands to easily edit typos.